alexprengere/currencyconverter/README.rst

 .. _crated : https://pypi.org/project/CurrencyConverter/
 .. |crated| image:: https://static.pepy.tech/badge/currencyconverter

 This is a currency converter that uses historical rates against a reference currency (Euro).
+It is compatible with Python3.6+.

 Currency data sources
 ---------------------